MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/using-php-manager-for-iis-to-setup-and-configure-php.md

 by [Ruslan Yakushev](https://github.com/ruslany), [Lex Li](https://github.com/lextm)

+PHP Manager is not a Microsoft-owned or supported product.
 ### Installation

 From the [Downloads](https://github.com/phpmanager/phpmanager/releases) page select the installation package that is appropriate for your target machine.
 Download and run the installer, which will install and register PHP Manager's binaries with IIS.
 Note that only IIS versions 7.0 and above are supported.
 After installation is complete, launch the IIS Manager and find the "PHP Manager" feature: